sumitsethtest/gitqlite/README.md

 ```

-Returns author emails with lines added/removed, ordered by total number of commits in the history:
+Returns author emails with lines added/removed, ordered by total number of commits in thehistory:
 ```sql
 SELECT count(*) AS commits, SUM(additions) AS additions, SUM(deletions) AS  deletions, author_email FROM commits GROUP BY author_email ORDER BY commits
 ```